-Both manual and automated testing are essential and help simplify the software development, perform quality assurance testing, assist in completing tasks, prevent human error, and aid in building scripts.
-Try to utilize testing from the beginning of the software development process.
+Both manual and automated testing are essential and help simplify the development, perform quality assurance testing, assist in completing tasks, prevent human error, and aid in building scripts.
+Try to utilize testing from the beginning of the engineering process.

-It is now possible to automate software development with bots that code using low code and no-code platforms that utilize standard application functionality to automate coding.
+It is now possible to automate software programming with bots that code using low code and no-code platforms that utilize standard application functionality to automate coding.

 Rewarding accurate time predictions are usually not a good idea, particularly if people behave strategically and stretch the work (lower work quality) to fit the prediction.
 So, if you try to get a low fixed price, it may bring you a low code quality.

-A fixed-price software development project may seem cheaper initially, but if a software development team has to deliver software in a shorter time to meet the cost, the first thing to go will be the quality.
+A fixed-price MVP development project may seem cheaper initially, but if a development team has to deliver software in a shorter time to meet the cost, the first thing to go will be the quality.
 Don’t compromise on quality!
-Low-quality code leads to more technical debt, and in the long term, will increase the software development effort required to bug fix, maintain and extend the project, rising costs.
+Low-quality code leads to more technical debt, and in the long term, will increase the product development effort required to bug fix, maintain and extend the project, rising costs.

-Choosing the right tech stack for both the front and backend is significant for reducing software development costs.
+Choosing the right tech stack for both the front and backend is significant for reducing MVP development costs.